Introduction to a Visual Analysis Essay

 A Visual Analysis Essay Example as an Icing on the Cake

 It’s time for an excerpt from a visual analysis essay sample that should help you solidify all the information and tips you have learned so far.
 In this case, it’s a painting, but if you have to write about a different form of art, you may need other examples.
-You can also order a paper from our skilled writers and later use it as an art analysis essay example whenever you are assigned this task again.
+You can also buy an essay from our skilled writers and later use it as an art analysis essay example whenever you are assigned this task again.

 “Girl with a Pearl Earring” is a famous 17.5x15 inches oil painting on canvas by a Dutch painter Johannes Vermeer.
 It was created around 1665, and it has been a part of the collection of the Mauritshuis art museum in The Hague for over a century now.
 The painting was known under different names over its history, and the original title remains unknown.
 Its present title was deemed more appropriate than the previous ones in the 90’s of the 20th century and describes exactly what we see on the painting, although there have been objections to the material of the earring.
 There have been numerous interpretations of the painting and who the girl is, but my version is that it’s a portrait of a young servant who is facing a choice between remaining loyal to her master or abandoning her moral principles and giving in to the dark circumstances surrounding her.